onggizam/blog/blog/en/onprem-ha-k8s.md

 - etcd backups gave us a “last line of defense.”

 It’s not perfect—monitoring, alerting, and further scaling are still on the roadmap.

-But at least now, I have the confidence that the cluster won’t stop just because one node dies.

-## Final Thoughts

-Kubernetes HA is not just a technical task.

-It’s a process that gives operators the confidence: “My system won’t easily collapse.”

-If you’re still running a cluster with a single Control Plane, I highly recommend considering HA.

-It reduces anxiety, boosts confidence, and transforms not only your system—but also your mindset as an operator.